Private & Public Insurance Claims Adjuster Boca Raton

 Picture

 It is not uncommon for us to work around our homes, install shelving or hang pictures.
-I know I have almost dropped a hammer and have scrambled like an acrobat to catch it before it hit my floor tile.
-Thankfully I caught the hammer, but some people have not been so fortunate and the hammer hit the floor causing the floor tile to chip and/or crack.
+I know that I have almost dropped a hammer and have scrambled like an acrobat to catch it before it hit my tile flooring.
+Thankfully I caught the hammer, but some have not been so fortunate and the hammer hit the floor causing the floor tile to chip and/or crack.

 Cosmetic and Aesthetic Damages to Floors.
 The total limit of liability for Coverages A and B combined is $10,000 per policy term for cosmetic and aesthetic damages to floors.